vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/md-enhance.md

 ### katex

-- Type: `KatexOptions & { mhchem?: boolean } | boolean`
+- Type: `KatexOptions & { copy?: boolean; mhchem?: boolean } | boolean`
 - Default: `false`

 Whether to enable $\TeX$ syntax support through KaTeX.
 You can pass an object to config KaTeX.

-In particular, you can enable the mhchem extension with `katex.mhchem: true`.
+In particular, you can enable the copy and mhchem extensions with `katex.copy: true` and `katex.mhchem: true`.

 Please see [Katex Docs](https://katex.org/docs/options.html) for available options.